 Funny how it all started with a pile of scrap wood, isn’t it?
 I shopped my home for most of these things and you can too.
 Take a walk through your space and look at your decor in a different light.
 You never know what will speak to you.
 And by all means, utilize nature.
 So many wonderful aspects of creation can be implemented to add texture and color without spending a dime.
 Have fun with it!

-Do pin and share to inspire others too. ♥
+In addition, pin and share my fall mantel to inspire others too. ♥